puzzmo-com/blog.puzzmo.com/content/posts/2024/04/18/completion-sidebar-2/index.md

 Since launch we've been re-examining ways in which we encourage competition on Puzzmo, and have a better sense of what we're doing which can make folks feel bad about a puzzle which they thought they did well in.

 Some games just seem to have folks competing at a different level, which is cool, but kinda de-motivating to see straight after you completed something tricky.
-Now, you're mostly competing with past you, and we have kept a way to let you know about interesting highlights.
-You would be astute to note that the screenshots above somewhat contradict this, because they still include _"Global rank xth"_ - this is now a choice!
-If you set your leaderboards to be friends only, the messages will respect that choice!
+Now, you're mostly competing with past you, and we have a more refined way to let you know about interesting highlights.

+- If you have broken a personal record for a statistic, we let you know
+- If you have global leaderboards set, we show your rank if your position is under 250
+- If you have friend leaderboards set, we show your positions compared to your friends

 We're trying to run Puzzmo on a reasonable budget, and so we aren't storing all of the history for folks who are not logged in!
 They will see a small prompt to sign up.